maxZ-2020/westmarches/How To/How to track Stuff.md

 # Searching for Stuff

-* What was the name of that Darn Dwarf we met Ages ago
+* What was the name of that darn Dwarf we met Ages ago
 	* Look into the Session logs, if you talked to them it is there
+* Where did I leave that darn item
-	* Do you remember any of the Places where you met him
+	* Do you remember any of the Places where you saw it
-		* Look into that place.
-If he was there then one of the Session Entries references him
+		* Look into that places Note.
+If it was there then one of the Session Entries references it and then you can figure out where it is now by clicking into that note and checking its log